 How would you define your style?

-And what about storytelling?
-Is that something you include in your teaching now?
+Do you include story telling in your teaching now?
 Do you work on it with your students?

 Yes, I approach storytelling more through the idea of perspective, the way you think about your design before you even begin.
-Think before you do.
 Be clear about your intention.
 What do we want to say?
-Are we communicating something entirely white?
-A more modern take?
 Something joyful, romantic, or maybe more understated?
 For me, storytelling starts right there, in that first look at the design.
-Because without that perspective, you can’t even choose the right flowers to build the story, right?
-You need that vision to tell it.
+Because without that perspective, you can’t even choose the right flowers to build the story.

 “I want people to feel confused.
 I want them to look at my work and think, how did she do that?
 What’s behind that flower?
 I want them to question the arrangement.”